Mary Chamberlain

 Ways of movement

 I am interested in the fracturing and separation of line and form as well as the composition of marks on paper and canvas to create a sense of movement in and for the viewer.
 Looking at the composition of pieces, I enjoy the still beauty of photographs of the work of Alexander Calder: though a static image, the line and form in a space equally denotes movement.
-Sometimes the swiftness or flow of the mark-making in my work will also be an emphasis.
+Sometimes the swiftness or flow of the mark-making in my own work will also be an emphasis.

-More recently, this exploration of ways of depicting movement has taken me on a journey with the materials I use.
+This exploration of ways of depicting movement has taken me on a journey with the materials I use.
 Focussing on vellum and parchment, surfaces which are dynamic by nature, there is an extra resonance with my own interests.

 Photo credit: Paul Lewis 2022

-Forthcoming include Material World at St John’s College (Oxford November 2024) and the Fry Art Gallery Annual Sale (Saffron Walden 2024).
+Recent exhibitions include Material World at St John’s College (Oxford November 2024) and the Fry Art Gallery Annual Sale (Saffron Walden 2024).

 The separation of line and colour…powerfully evokes the dissociation produced in an image by movement